Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Auxiliary Datasets: H , , and Red Supergiant Stars

 Figure \ref{fig:star_hist_sfr} shows the distribution of the ULLYSES DR5 sight lines as a function of $\sigsfr$.
-A majority of the sight lines are clustered in regions with $\sigsfr$ ranging from $\sim10^{-2}$ to $\sim10^{-0.6}~\msunyrkpc$, with a handful of sight lines directly probing either 30 Dor or other \HII\ regions (see Figures \ref{fig:map_HI_Halpha} and \ref{fig:map_xy_proj}).
-The uneven distribution of sight lines across the LMC ultimately affects the range of outflow environments that we will probe, which we discuss in Section \ref{sec:result}.
-We note that our continuum fitting and line analyses algorithm do not exacerbate the sampling bias -- Figure \ref{fig:star_hist_sfr} shows that the histogram distributions of reliable \SII, \SiIV\ and \CIV\ measurements are consistent with the distributions of the original ULLYSES dataset.
+A majority of the sight lines are in regions with $\sigsfr\sim10^{-2}-1 ~\msunyrkpc$, with a handful of sight lines directly probing either 30 Dor or other \HII\ regions (see Figures \ref{fig:map_HI_Halpha} and \ref{fig:map_xy_proj}).
+The clustering of the sight lines near major \HII\ regions ultimately affects the range of outflow environments that we will probe, which we discuss in Section \ref{sec:result}.
+We note that our spectral analyses algorithm do not exacerbate the sampling bias -- Figure \ref{fig:star_hist_sfr} shows that the histogram distributions of reliable \SII, \SiIV\ and \CIV\ measurements are consistent with the distributions of the original ULLYSES dataset.